Monday, December 24, 2012

 [operationQueue addOperation imageProcessingOp];

-Always set dependencies before adding the operations to the queue or running them.
+Always set dependencies before adding the operations to the queue or running

 This way the imageProcessingOp wont be ready to start until the imageDownloadOp or any other dependencies before it are finished.